Microsoft/azure-docs.pl-pl/articles/storage/files/storage-files-identity-ad-ds-enable.md

 # Register the target storage account with your active directory environment under the target OU (for example: specify the OU with Name as "UserAccounts" or DistinguishedName as "OU=UserAccounts,DC=CONTOSO,DC=COM").
 # You can use to this PowerShell cmdlet: Get-ADOrganizationalUnit to find the Name and DistinguishedName of your target OU.
 If you are using the OU Name, specify it with -OrganizationalUnitName as shown below.
 If you are using the OU DistinguishedName, you can set it with -OrganizationalUnitDistinguishedName.
 You can choose to provide one of the two names to specify the target OU.
-# You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
+# You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account (default parameter value), depends on the AD permission you have and preference.
 # Run Get-Help Join-AzStorageAccountForAuth for more details on this cmdlet.

 Join-AzStorageAccountForAuth `
         -ResourceGroupName $ResourceGroupName `
         -Name $StorageAccountName `
-        -DomainAccountType "<ComputerAccount|ServiceLogonAccount>" ` #Default set to "ComputerAccount" if parameter is omitted
+        -DomainAccountType "<ComputerAccount|ServiceLogonAccount>" `
         -OrganizationalUnitName "<ou-name-here>" #You can also use -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>" instead.
 If you don't provide the OU name as an input parameter, the AD identity that represents the storage account will be created under the root directory.

 #You can run the Debug-AzStorageAccountAuth cmdlet to conduct a set of basic checks on your AD configuration with the logged on AD user.
 This cmdlet is supported on AzFilesHybrid v0.1.2+ version.
 For more details on the checks performed in this cmdlet, see Azure Files Windows troubleshooting guide.
 Debug-AzStorageAccountAuth -StorageAccountName $StorageAccountName -ResourceGroupName $ResourceGroupName -Verbose
 ```

-## <a name="option-2-manually-perform-the-script-actions"></a>Opcja 2: Ręczne wykonywanie akcji skryptu
+## <a name="option-2-manually-perform-the-enablement-actions"></a>Opcja 2: Ręczne wykonywanie akcji włączania

 Jeśli skrypt został już wykonany `Join-AzStorageAccountForAuth` powyżej, przejdź do sekcji [Potwierdź, że funkcja jest włączona](#confirm-the-feature-is-enabled) .
 Nie musisz wykonywać następujących czynności ręcznych.